Frequently Asked Questions

 Time reports are processed and students are paid once per month.

 Most Work-Study Students work an average of 10 hours a week.
-The maximum number of hours that is allowed to a student is 20 per week.
+The maximum number of hours that are allowed to a student is 20 per week.
 Working hours can vary from early morning to late evening and weekends depending on the hours of operation in each department and the student's availability.

 A student's main objective is to pursue an education.
 In view of this priority, a student may elect to cancel his/her Work Study award.
-If the student has been assigned to a position the student should complete a Cancelllation Form availble in the Department of Human Resources.
+If the student has been assigned to a position the student should complete a Cancellation Form available in the Department of Human Resources.
 The student will have the supervisor sign the form and send the form to the Federal Work-Study Coordinator who will notify the Financial Aid Department.
 If the student has not been assigned to a position, the student can cancel the award by contacting the Financial Aid Department.

 Employment in a foreign country is not permissible under the Federal Work-Study Law.